 Vegetables are very rich in health-promoting phytochemicals like flavonoids and phenolic compounds.
 The objective of the study was to investigate the effect of commonly used cooking (i.e., open and pressure cooking) methods on phytochemical content (i.e., polyphenols, flavonoids) and antioxidant activity levels as measured by DPPH and FRAP assay.
-Results showed that cooking methods has a great eff...
+Results showed that cooking methods have a great ef...

-Baccaurea ramiflora which is commonly known as Burmese grape is a commonly used medicinal plant in the South Asian folk medicine.
+Baccaurea ramiflora, which is commonly known as Burmese grape, is a commonly used medicinal plant in South Asian folk medicine.
 They are potent in treating dermatological disorders and constipation.
-The aim of the study is to investigate the possible biological activities of B. ramiflora by determination of antioxidant activities of total ethanolic extracts through the free radical scavenging ac...
+The study aims to investigate the possible biological activities of B. ramiflora by determination of antioxidant activities of total ethanolic extracts through the free radical scavenging activity over...